SimonCMills/reduce_sum_example/README.md

 ([here](https://mc-stan.org/users/documentation/case-studies/reduce_sum_tutorial.html)),
-and the speedups for these simple models where most of the computation can be placed inside the parallel sum component are reasonably well documented (though see e.g. Mcelreath post).
+and the speedups for these simple models where most of the computation can be placed inside the parallel sum component are reasonably well documented.
 It’s taken a bit of experimentation to figure out how to apply `reduce_sum` to a 2D case and I’m not aware of equivalent worked examples for these cases, or example speedups.
 This document therefore aims to provide a minimal example of a 2D application of `reduce_sum` and take a look at some of the speedups.

 There is: